YAML File esphome: name: bentoair platform: ESP32 board: esp-wrover-kit includes: - BentoAir.h libraries: - "Adafruit PM25 AQI Sensor" - "Adafruit BusIO" - "SPI" wifi: ssid: "..." password: "..." # Enable fallback hotspot (captive portal) in case wifi connection fails ap: ssid: "Air Quality Fallback

 I then used firehol shell script to configure the firewall:

-sudo apt-get install firehol
+sudo apt-get update sudo apt-get install firehol vi /etc/default/firehol

 You can let firebol guess your system and generate an example configuration